-  DBCT is owned by the Queensland Government and leased to DBCT Management through a 50 year lease to operate, maintain and develop the terminal (with an option for a further 49 years).
+DBCT is owned by the Queensland Government and leased to Dalrymple Bay Infrastructure Management through a 50 year lease to operate, maintain and develop the terminal (with an option for a further 49 years).

 The ports authority for Hay Point Port is the North Queensland Bulk Ports Corporation Ltd, which also manages the ports at Abbot Point, Weipa, Mackay and Maryborough.

-We determine the fair and reasonable terms and conditions of access to the Dalrymple Bay Coal Terminal.
+We determine the fair and reasonable terms and conditions of access to the Dalrymple Bay Coal Terminal (DBCT).
 Our role is to:

 - assess and approve access undertakings